keshonprimus/Amazon-Web-Scraper/README.md

 This project will invoke a simple webscraper for a particular Amazon product.
-It is designed to launch a browser and conduct a webscrape for an amazon product, prodvided the url.
-The scrape will be automated to be conducted every 12 hours and relay any change in the availibility of the product via email notifications.
+It is designed to launch a browser and conduct a webscrape for an Amazon product, prodvided the url.
+The scrape will be automated to be conducted every 23 hours and relay any change in the availibility of the product via email notifications.

 BEFORE YOU RUN: